 The backbone behind sustaining a beautiful landscape appearance throughout the year is the ability to perform general grounds maintenance at an outstanding level.
-The key to accomplishing this mission begins with top-notch leadership and personnel.
-We have divided the campus into 15 zones, (See Figure 11), and assigned each zone to a different groundskeeper team.
+The key to accomplishing this begins with well trained personnel and a supportive leadership team that has clear goals and communication for the department.
+We have divided the campus into 13 maintenance zones (See Figure 10) and assigned each zone to a different groundskeeper team.
+The zones have a defined set of buildings and areas assigned to them, with each building within a zone being scheduled for service on a bi-weekly or monthly basis, dependent upon the maintenance requirements for that building.
 Each team is comprised of a Team Leader and three to five groundskeepers.
+The

-The Team Leader and his or her team are responsible for the grounds maintenance in their zone.
+Team Leader and his or her team are responsible for the ground's maintenance in their zone.
 This ownership/responsibility for the different zones has led to each zone/area on campus being maintained at a very high standard due to the pride and attention-to-detail the groundskeeper team has contributed into maintaining their zone.
-Furthermore, top-notch leadership and support at all management levels and excellent groundskeeper training will take care of the toughest jobs, but it also takes pride, loyalty to the university and a sense of ownership by everyone to achieve the highest levels of excellence.
-This section will concentrate on the groundskeepers' techniques from achieving final results standpoint that encompasses all landscape maintenance areas.
+Furthermore, leadership and support at all management levels and excellent groundskeeper training will take care of the toughest jobs, but it also takes pride, loyalty to the university and a sense of ownership by everyone to achieve the highest levels of excellence.
+This section will concentrate on the groundskeepers' techniques from achieving results that encompass all landscape maintenance areas.

-Mowing any area of turf on campus takes a great amount of attention to detail to insure it is cut correctly and leaves a well-groomed appearance when the task is complete.
-Several guidelines must be followed by the groundskeeper, in accordance with the work order of the day, to ensure success.
+Mowing any area of turf on campus takes a great amount of attention to ensure it is cut correctly and leaves a wellgroomed appearance when the task is complete.
+Several guidelines must be followed by the groundskeeper in accordance with the inspections task list completed by their managers for the day, to ensure success.
 First, the correct height of the cutting blade on the mower should be established by the Team Leader or Assistant Manager for every area cut.
-The type turf being mowed, and the season are primary factors in determining the height of the grass to be cut (See Figure 7).
-The lay of the landscape should also be evaluated.
+The type of turf being mowed, and the season are primary factors in determining the height of the grass to be cut.
+(See Figure 7 & 8) The lay of the landscape should be evaluated and preventatively scanned for hazards such as: rocks, debris, wet spots, or treacherous inclines.
 Hillsides have different requirements than level turf.
 Safety should always be first and foremost in everyone's mind before starting the job.
-If it is more advantageous to use a standard push mower or weed-eater rather than a riding mower or bush-hog, then that should be evaluated and listed in the job instructions.
+If it is more advantageous to use a standard push mower or weed-eater, rather than a riding mower or bush-hog, then that should be evaluated and listed in the task list.
 In addition, the direction of the cut must be alternated each week, if possible.
-This style of cutting, called crisscrossing pattern, helps stimulate healthy, straight up standing, growth and gives a clean-cut look to the grass.
+Rotating your pattern of cut will prevent unnecessary wear on the turf.

-Mowing cycles for each area on campus, if possible, should be followed as outlined in the weekly schedule, but due to work orders or special events this cannot always be followed (See Figure 8).
-The majority of general Grounds Maintenance work on campus, mowing, edging, weed-eating, blowing, etc., is normally accomplished between the hours of 6:00 a.m. and 2:30 p.m.
+Most of the general Grounds Maintenance work on campus: mowing, edging, weed eating, blowing, etc., is normally accomplished between the hours of 6:00 a.m. and 2:30 p.m.
 Monday through Friday.
-However, during the summer months, and special occasions, some overtime is required to complete our assignments.
+However, during the summer months and special occasions, some overtime is required to complete our assignments.
 This work schedule timing is necessary for several reasons; one of which is related to the health/safety of the Grounds and campus personnel (cooler temperatures, less dust due to dampness, less people on campus at 6:00 a.m., etc.).
 It is also necessary to begin early in the morning so that hard to service areas like parking lots, streets, sidewalks, etc., can be serviced when empty or less occupied.
 However, the two exceptions to the 6:00 a.m. start policy are around all Residential Living Facilities on campus and Dead Week.
-The Residential Living category includes 70 plus facilities, such as halls, apartments, dorms, fraternities and sororities, to include Capstone Village (See Figure 9).